isomerpages/ncss-ssi/pages/training/Social-Service-Accelerator-Programme.md

 This course allows non-HR managers to appreciate the importance of human capital management and its fundamental functions as well as gain an overview of the human resource framework.

 **Finance**
--   [Budgeting for Charities](https://e-services.ncss.gov.sg/Training/Course/TemplateSearch?Filter.Keyword=Budgeting+for+Charities&Filter.CourseDatesString=&Filter.TypeOfCourse.Value=&Filter.TypeOfCourse.Label=&Filter.CourseSubCategory.Id=&Filter.CourseSubCategory.LogicalName=&Filter.CourseSubCategory.Name=&Filter.CourseSubCategory.ToRemove=){:target="_blank"} (by SSI)
+-   Budgeting for Charities (by SSI)

 Learners will be equipped with budgeting skills that are required to develop a realistic budget for charities to fund their programmes and initiatives in accordance to financial standards.
 Effective budgeting and the challenges of developing robust budgets will also be taught.

 **Volunteer & Client Management**
--   [Manage Challenging Social Service and NPO clients](https://e-services.ncss.gov.sg/Training/Course/TemplateSearch?Filter.Keyword=Manage+Challenging+Social+Service&Filter.CourseDatesString=&Filter.TypeOfCourse.Value=&Filter.TypeOfCourse.Label=&Filter.CourseSubCategory.Id=&Filter.CourseSubCategory.LogicalName=&Filter.CourseSubCategory.Name=&Filter.CourseSubCategory.ToRemove=){:target="_blank"} (by SSI)
+-   Manage Challenging Social Service and NPO clients (by SSI)

 The following topics will be covered in this course: Client Interaction Escalation, The Psychology of Anger, Types of Challenging Clients, Handle Complaints and Irate Clients, Diffuse Challenging Situations which include: Clients who will not take “No” for an answer and Clients with unreasonable behaviour, Techniques to remain cool as a cucumber and Action Plan Development.